gautham-hub001/GlaceTech-training/Readme.md

    1. consumer - the method accept takes input but does not return anything
    2. supplier - the method get does not take any input but returns something
    3. function - the method apply takes input and returns something
-   4. predicate - it is a function but it returns boolean
+   4. predicate - the method test - it is a function but it returns boolean

    Special cases of functional interfaces:
    BiConsumer, BiFunction, BiPredicate - all these have methods that accept two arguments